-When the marriage between Princess Elizabeth and Lieutenant Philip Mountbatten (1921–2021) was announced in July 1947, rationing was still in place (it was not lifted until 1949).
-To ensure a truly magnificent gown, the Government allowed the Princess an additional 200 clothing coupons (at this time a woman’s long-sleeve woollen dress required 11 coupons).
-Thousands of tiny pearl and crystal beads were applied by highly skilled hands onto the gown, forming a design of white roses of York (as worn by the House of York during the War of the Roses), orange blossom (a symbol of purity and fertility) and ears of wheat, a cereal grain first grown in Britain around 5,000 years ago, also symbolising fertility.
-It took 350 women, each sworn to upmost secrecy, to realise Hartnell’s design over a period of two months.
+When the marriage between Her Royal Highness The Princess Elizabeth and Lieutenant Philip Mountbatten was announced in July 1947, rationing was still in place (it was not lifted until 1949).
+To ensure a truly magnificent gown, the government allowed the Princess an additional 200 clothing coupons (at this time a woman’s long-sleeved woollen dress required 11 coupons).
+Thousands of tiny pearl and crystal beads were applied to the gown by highly skilled hands, forming a design of white roses of York (as worn by the House of York during the War of the Roses), orange blossom (a symbol of purity and fertility) and ears of wheat, a cereal grain first grown in Britain around 5,000 years ago, also symbolising fertility.
+It took 350 women, each sworn to upmost secrecy, to realise Hartnell’s design, over a period of two months.

-Princesses wearing New Look/or NL garment velvet coat 1947
+[PIC6]

-The spring of 1947 saw the post-war revival of Britain’s social season and the presentation by the Parisian haute couturier Christian Dior (1905–57) of his seminal, ultra-feminine and extremely full-skirted New Look collection.
+The spring of 1947 saw the post-war revival of Britain’s social season and the presentation by the Parisian haute couturier Christian Dior of his seminal, ultra-feminine and extremely full-skirted New Look collection.
 While Britain’s Board of Trade condemned its flagrant excess and some women considered the style anachronistic, others – including the princesses – were enchanted.
 Princess Margaret ordered direct from Dior, but Elizabeth – who had the nation’s eyes upon her – went to Hartnell, who ingeniously created, within the regulations, a similar balletic silhouette by padding out the hip pockets.

-Hardy Amies tailored costume tbc
+[PIC 7]

-In 1950, when the American Fashion Group invited INCSOC members to show alongside American and Parisian designers, it was requested that participants include designs for Scottish and country weekends, mornings in town, Ascot and court presentations, areas in which British fashion was seen to lead.
-From 1951 Hardy Amies (est. 1945) and Hartnell both dressed the Queen.
+In 1950, when the American Fashion Group invited INCSOC members to show alongside American and Parisian designers, it was requested that participants include designs for Scottish and country weekends; mornings in town; Ascot; and court presentations – areas in which British fashion was seen to lead.
+These were not their only offerings, however; in 1951, Queen Elizabeth and Princess Elizabeth attended a fashion show at London’s Dorchester hotel, presenting cotton dress styles (‘models’ in this context) designed by INCSOC members.
+From 1951, Hardy Amies and Hartnell both dressed the Queen.
 Amies had the tailoring edge, but romantic gowns were Hartnell’s forté and he was invited to design the Queen’s coronation gown.

-Oliver Messel, printed silk coronation scarf, Jacqmar, 1953.
-In 1977 This romantic design was reproduced in silver by Berne Silks for the Silver Jubilee in 1977.
+[PIC 8]

 Britain’s designers and clothing companies created special designs to commemorate and capitalise upon the impending coronation.
-In 1952 Hartnell employed art school-trained designer Ian Thomas as his assistant designer.
+In 1952, Hartnell employed art school-trained designer Ian Thomas as his assistant designer.
 Later to become Dressmaker to the Queen in his own right, Thomas worked on the royal robe.

-Jacqmar (est. 1932), having offered a printed silk scarf based upon a portrait of the Queen painted by Welsh artist Margaret Lindsay Williams (1888–1960), commissioned Oliver Messel (1904–78), then Britain’s foremost theatre designer, to design another.
-Messel also designed a range of brocaded silk dress fabrics for Sekers (West Cumberland Silk Mills, est. 1938), which several London couturiers, including John Cavanagh (1914–2003; est. 1952) and Victor Stiebel (1907–76; est. 1932), ordered for their own coronation collections.
-The Spring / Summer 1953 collections featured evening gowns with sashes, garlanded flowers and the crinoline-revival style so closely associated with Hartnell, the Queen Mother and Queen Elizabeth ll during the 1950s.
+Jacqmar – having offered a printed silk scarf, based upon a portrait of the Queen painted by Welsh artist Margaret Lindsay Williams – commissioned Oliver Messel, then Britain’s foremost theatre designer, to design another.
+Messel also designed a range of brocaded silk dress fabrics for Sekers (West Cumberland Silk Mills), which several London couturiers, including John Cavanagh and Victor Stiebel, ordered for their own coronation collections.
+The Spring / Summer 1953 collections featured evening gowns with sashes, garlanded flowers and the crinoline-revival style that went on to be so closely associated with Hartnell, the Her Majesty Queen Elizabeth The Queen Mother and Queen Elizabeth ll during the 1950s.

-Dorothy Wilding, photographic portrait of Queen Elizabeth ll 1953.
-To accessorise this elegant black silk taffeta gown – affectionately known as the ‘cabbage dress’ – the Queen wore the magnificent diamond necklace presented to her as a wedding gift by the Nizam of Hyderabad.
+[PIC 9]